TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/fetch_a_user.png" alt="Fetch a user" height="70%"/>

 The lists shown in this example can be viewed by clicking on the arrow pointing to the right, this will display any current data the user has created or updated.
 This data could be used on a user homepage to inform them of their recent actions.

+ERD Changes

+It was decided to remove the address attribute from the users table that was present in the initial draft ERD, this was decided because there is no valid reasoning for having the address since all communication and ticketing is to be done electronically.
+This aligns with the app's stance of sustainability and taking the green opion where possible.

 ### Posts